Phileosopher/commonplace/politics-conservativeliberal.md

 However, both conservatives and liberals run the risk of abusing their power, meaning that too far in either spectrum becomes an oppressive, [unjust](morality-justice.md) society with punitive [rules](rules-methods.md) ("horseshoe effect").

+## Precise definitions

+Underneath the surface, there are two competing value systems that define where the greatest problems in society are located:

+1. Constrained - social problems emerge from basic [human constraints](humanity-universals.md).
+   - Scarcity is real and unavoidable.
+   - People are naturally selfish.
+   - Knowledge is limited and naturally decentralized.
+   - If this is the case, all we can do is to build institutions that harness what already exists.
+2. Unconstrained - social problems are the failure of some form of [wisdom](understanding.md) or [willpower](purpose.md).
+   - Every problem can be solved with the right [leadership](mgmt-1_why.md), [education](education.md), or system.

-Conservatives believe in natural law:
+The constrained value system means conservatives believe in natural law:

 - [Humanity](humanity.md) has inherent [value](values-quality.md), but must experience [consequences](results.md) for their [decisions](people-decisions.md).
 This makes the death penalty acceptable and abortion bad.
 - Individual [morality](morality.md) is irrespective of what an individual [interprets](people-image-why.md).
 Thus, the [laws](people-rules.md) and sentencing should still stand even with a tragic [story](stories-why.md) behind a [bad decision](people-decisions.md).
 - Each person is at least partly responsible for the [consequences](results.md) they've brought upon themselves.
 Others can extend [grace](people-love.md), but it's not a [requirement](people-rules.md).

-Progressives believe natural law is relative, nonexistent, or doesn't matter:
+The unconstrained value system means progressives believe natural law is relative, nonexistent, or doesn't matter:

 - Humanity only has [value](values-quality.md) according to others' [purposes](purpose.md), and the State is the highest [authority](people-decisions.md) over all [consequences](results.md).
 This makes abortion acceptable and the death penalty bad.
 - Individual [morality](morality.md), aggregated, is group morality.
 Thus, [laws](people-rules.md) should flow from individual [perceptions](people-image-why.md), and sentencing should judge [intent](purpose.md) more than [consequences](results.md).